Nikita Nagornyy: Personal life and social activities

 Nagorny's grandfather played football for Rostselmash Rostov and the Armenian national team.

 In 2018, Nikita Nagorny married Olympic medalist, world and European champion in artistic gymnastics Daria Spiridonova.
 On June 21, 2023, the couple had a son.
+In February 2026, Daria and Nikita announced they are currently expecting their second child, a girl.

 In addition to their sports career, the couple are engaged in entrepreneurial activities.
 He is a soldier of the Russian National Guard.
 He holds the military rank of "Junior Lieutenant" (2016).

 In December 2020, he became the head of the All-Russian Children's and Youth movement "Yunarmiya" (he was appointed Chief of the General Staff of the Military Academy "Yunarmiya").
 In 2022, he invited his fans to send gifts to help the Russian military personnel involved in the invasion of Ukraine.

 In 2023, he joined the initiative group to nominate Vladimir Putin as a candidate for the presidential election in 2024.
 In 2024, he was a confidant of Russian presidential candidate Vladimir Putin.

 In 2025, he became a participant in the second season of the show "Titans" on TNT, where his wife took part a year earlier.

 Sanctions

 After the Russian invasion, the National Agency for the Prevention of Corruption of Ukraine took the initiative to impose international sanctions against Nagorny for supporting the "aggressive policy of the Putin regime" and as involved in the propaganda of the war in Ukraine.

 On September 22, 2023, Nagorny was included in Canada's sanctions list of "associates of the Russian regime and agents of disinformation" against those involved in the deportation of Ukrainian children to Russia and "the creation and dissemination of disinformation and propaganda funded by the Kremlin."
 On June 12, 2024, Nagorny was placed on the US blocking sanctions list against those responsible for the forced deportation, re-education and militarization of Ukrainian children from Russian-occupied regions of Ukraine.

-In November 2024, he was included in the UK sanctions lists.
+In November, he was included in the UK sanctions lists.
 In February 2025, he was also included in the sanctions list of the European Union.
-On April 18, 2025, it became known that he was included in the sanctions list of Ukraine for a period of 10 years.
+On April 18, it became known that he was included in the sanctions list of Ukraine for a period of 10 years.